chrisjbillington/setuptools-conda/README.md

   --pythons                 Minor Python versions to build for, as a comma-
                             separated list e.g. '2.7, 3.6'.
 Also accepts a
                             list of strings if passed into `setup()` via `command_options`.
-Defaults to the list of Python versions found in package classifiers of the form 'Programming Language :: Python :: 3.7' or the current Python version if none present.
-Also defaults to the current Python version if --build- input-dist-type=wheel --build-number (-n)       Conda build number.
+Defaults to the current Python
+                            version.
+  --build-number (-n)       Conda build number.
 Defaults to zero --license-file (-l)       License file to include in the conda package.
                             Defaults to any file in the working directory